 North Korea Passport Ranking

 The North Korean passport currently ranks at the 100th place according to the Guide Passport Ranking Index.
 It is considered one of the lowest ranking passports in the world.
-The position has dropped from the 78th spot in 2006 to the current ranking.
 North Korean passport holders have visa-free access to only 39 countries including Dominica, Madagascar and Seychelles.
 There are 187 destinations for which a North Korean passport holder requires to obtain a visa prior to traveling.
 That is the reason why the Passport Ranking is very low on the overall worldwide mobility score.
 For major destinations such as the USA and the European Union, North Koreans require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Democratic People’s Republic of Korea is made of nine provinces.
 It is located in Eastern Asia and borders China, Russia and South Korea.
 The most significant provinces are South Pyongan, South Hamgyong and North Pyongan.
 The country has a total surface area of 120,540 square kilometers, making it the 30th largest country in the Asia.
 Its terrain is diverse with wide coastal plains, deep valleys and mountains.
 The climate is temperate with harsh winters.